 If you love Indian food and food with flavour, you’ll love this vegan dal makhani recipe (aka black lentil dal).
 This recipe is typically made using whole urad dal or black gram that can be found in most Indian supermarkets and online.
 However, I wanted to use a different legume that is a bit more accessible.

 For this recipe, I’ve chosen to use black beluga lentils as they’re available in most bulk food stores and supermarkets.
 I try and make my recipes as accessible as possible.
-I don’t like to use too many ingredients that you need to go to speciality stores to find.
+I don’t like to use too many ingredients that you need to go to specialty stores to find.

 This post may contain affiliate links, for which we earn a small commission at no additional cost to you.
 Read our full disclosure here.